-- 3.6.1 All stage two complaints will be investigated independently by the Complaints Resolution Team, on behalf of the appropriate service Director or Corporate Director. - 3.6.2 The Corporate Resolution Team are responsible for recording, investigating and providing a detailed response to customers. - 3.6.3 The maximum amount of time given for responding to a stage two complaint in full is 20 working days, with a customer receiving an acknowledgement within the first 5 days of this time-frame.

-- 3.6.4 If a complaint is complicated and likely to take longer to resolve the investigating officer will keep a customer updated on its progress. - 3.6.5 All stage two complaints will be signed off by the Director or Corporate Director for the service area or a nominated deputy. - 3.6.6 The response sent will inform a customer that if they remain dissatisfied with how the complaint has been handled that they can complain to the Local Government and Social Care Ombudsman or the Housing Ombudsman Service (HOS). - 3.6.7 If a customer remains dissatisfied after Stage 2 and prior to LGSCO or HOS involvement, to ask that a designated resident panel who are all tenants within the Borough, review the complaint.
+- 3.6.1 All stage two complaints will be investigated independently by the Complaints Resolution Team, on behalf of the appropriate service Director or Corporate Director. - 3.6.2 The Complaints Resolution Team are responsible for recording, investigating and providing a detailed response to customers. - 3.6.3 If a decision to refuse a request to escalate a complaint to Stage 2 is taken by the Complaints Manager, a letter will be sent to the customer explaining the reasons for refusal.
+This will include details of how a customer can escalate their complaint to the relevant Ombudsman if they remain unhappy with our decision. - 3.6.4 The maximum amount of time given for responding to a stage two complaint in full is 20 working days, with a customer receiving an acknowledgement within the first 5 days of this time-frame. - 3.6.5 If a complaint is complicated and likely to take longer to resolve the investigating officer will set and agree a revised timescale, of no more than 20 working days as an extension, and keep the customer up to date on its progress. - 3.6.6 All stage two complaints will be signed off by the Director or Corporate Director for the service area or a nominated deputy. - 3.6.7 The response sent will inform a customer that if they remain dissatisfied with how the complaint has been handled that they can complain to the Local Government and Social Care Ombudsman or the Housing Ombudsman Service (HOS). - 3.6.8 If a customer remains dissatisfied after Stage 2 and prior to LGSCO or HOS involvement, to ask that a designated resident panel who are all tenants within the Borough, review the complaint.
 The Croydon Housing Complaints Panel is a panel of twelve Council tenants and leaseholders, who review complaints about the Council's housing services when the complainant is dissatisfied with the outcome of the Council's formal complaints process.
 The panel conduct complaint hearings and work with both the complainant and the Council to identify resolutions to complaints.
 The panel do not have authority to enforce decisions; rather, their purpose is to identify resolutions to complaints.
 Where appropriate, the panel will refer complaints to either the Housing Ombudsman or the Local Government Ombudsman.